Pompeii & Vesuvius: Hike to the Crater, Explore the Ruins

 Overview

-• Private Driver-Guide at your service all tour long
+• Private Driver at your service for the entire tour

 • Live commentaries on board

-• Your kids will love to climb the crater of an active volcano
+• Climb the crater of an active volcano

-• Possible stop at a typical farmhouse for a great experience based on local wine and genuine food
+• Optional lunch at a typical farmhouse for a great experience based on local wine and genuine food

 • Best pictures of the entire Bay of Naples from the rim of Vesuvius